crate/cloud-howtos/docs/create-org.rst

 =========================

 This is a guide on how to create a new organization in the CrateDB Cloud Console.
-If you `follow the cluster deployment tutorial`_, you will create an organization as part of the signup process via the Console wizard.
+If you follow the :ref:`cluster deployment tutorial
+<cloud-tutorials:cluster-deployment>`, you will create an
+organization as part of the signup process via the Console wizard.
 Currently, clusters can only be deployed if you sign up in this way.
 Should you, however, access the Console otherwise, or have deleted your organization, this guide